DARPA-CRITICALMAAS/beak-ta3/README.md

 Under Windows, either use GIT or the command-line-interface.
 For the latter, add `bash` as prefix to the script names.

-Using the `run.sh`, the container will be removed automatically after stopping.

-To avoid this behaviour, use the terminal and navigate to the root directory of the cloned repository.
+The container will be removed automatically after stopping.
+To avoid this behaviour, open a terminal and navigate to the root directory of the cloned repository. <br>
 Start the container manually from here:
 ```bash
 docker run -it --name beak-ta3 -p 8888:8888 -v $(pwd):/beak-ta3 beak-ta3:latest /bin/bash